JoanChirinos/IDontReallyMindAnything/README.md

 ### Conclusions

 Based on the line of best fit, created using the data from our experiment, it is clear that the runtime of our algorithm is O(n), or linear time.
 This must be true because our data basically forms a line, which is indicative of this run time.

+It is clear from the graph that there is some variance in the algorithm.
+We attributed this to background processes running on Joan's Macbook.
+Although he tried to close all background processes, some, such as Siri and Spotlight, don't close for long.